firebase/firebase-ios-sdk/kokoro/README.md

 should provide.
 For a full list of capabilities, see the kokoro docs (Google-internal).

+Kokoro-only testing components that are shared between jobs should go into the `shared` directory.
+Other shared scripts should go into the `scripts` directory located at the root of the repository.

 ## Adding a kokoro job

 Each cfg file in the prod kokoro configuration directory (or any subdirectories)